 Take the time to educate yourself on mental health and fitness.
 But, more importantly, learn to distinguish between the two.
 Learn about common mental health concerns, burnout symptoms, and how to care for yourself if you're suffering from any of them.

 Leisure time is critical for emotional and mental health.
 As you go about your day, take some time to relax, reflect, and notice the positive aspects – even the minor ones.

 It is more important than you may believe.
 Taking a break from the digital world — phone, tablet, or computer, or even TV — in the two hours before the night is one way to improve sleep.

-Learn how PlanStreet’s Task management software will help you and your team(s) become more productive
+Learn how PlanStreet’s case management software will help you and your team(s) become more productive

-We know that PlanStreet’s Task management software will help groups or individuals within your organization to reach their goals.
+We know that PlanStreet’s case management software will help groups or individuals within your organization to reach their goals.